-There was a crispness in the air this morning at the my place in Pozieres QLD and it got me thinking about home preserving; in particular, jam making.
-Jam reminds me of my childhood, making jam with mom.
-But unlike then, I now choose to make jam without all of that added sugar.
+There was a crispness in the air this morning at my place in Pozieres, QLD, and it got me thinking about home preserving, particularly jam-making.
+Jam reminds me of my childhood, making jam with my mom.
+But unlike then, I now make jam without all that added sugar.

-- 1 Kg Strawberries, hulled, halved or quartered, depending on their size
+- One Kilogram of Strawberries, hulled, halved, or quartered, depending on their size

-- 2 teaspoons calcium water (see the pectin instructions or this video)
+- Two teaspoons of calcium water (see the pectin instructions or this video)

-1. Prepare your 250ml jars and lids by sterilizing them in boiling water for ten minutes.
-The sterilisation step can be skipped and you can use washed, rinsed, hot jars if you are processing for 10 minutes or more in the boiling water bath at the end of the recipe.
+- Prepare your 250ml jars and lids by sterilizing them in boiling water for ten minutes.
+The sterilisation step can be skipped, and you can use washed, rinsed, hot jars if you are processing for 10 minutes or more in the boiling water bath at the end of the recipe.

-3. In the meantime, time mix you Low Methylester Pectin with 100 grams of your xylitol or sugar.
+- In the meantime, time mix your Low Methylester Pectin with 100 grams of your xylitol or sugar.

-5. Add your lemon juice, calcium water and your remaining xylitol or sugar and mix in well.
+- Add your lemon juice, calcium water, and your remaining xylitol or sugar, and mix well.

-6. Using a high heat and stirring occasionally, bring your jam mixture to a full rolling boil.
+- Using high heat and stirring occasionally, bring your jam mixture to a full rolling boil.
 Boil for one minute.
 Remove from the heat.

-7. Using a ladle and jar funnel place your jam into your hot, 250 ml jars, leaving a one and a half centimetre headspace.
+- Place your jam into your hot, 250 ml jars using a ladle and jar funnel, leaving a one-and-a-half centimetre headspace.
 Clean the rims of the jar to ensure you get a good clean seal and cap with your new lids.

-9. Alternatively, if you did not pre sterilize your jars and lids, process in a boiling water bath for 10 minutes.
+- If you did not pre-sterilise your jars and lids, process them in a boiling water bath for 10 minutes.

 Special note: Low Methylester Pectin is a special type of pectin that does not require sugar to set.
 Instead, it requires calcium.
-This calcium comes with the Pomona’s pectin, along with full and easy instructions on how to mix your calcium water required in this recipe.
+This calcium comes with the low methyl ester pectin, along with full and easy instructions on how to mix your calcium water required in this recipe.